Home » Student Conduct

 To protect these resources and to create an environment that is conducive to study, the University expects library users to follow reasonable policies regarding personal behavior and care of collections.
-A full list of the policies governing use of the libraries may be found at http://www.library.vanderbilt.edu/access/conduct.shtml .
+More information may be found at http://www.library.vanderbilt.edu/access/conduct.shtml .

 [ Back to Top ]